 Creating a User Additional Field

 In the slide out panel, select the field language at the top by pressing the globe icon, then selecting your preferred language from the list.
-Next, select the field type from the Field Type dropdown menu: fiscal code, country (with a pre-defined list of countries), date (provides a calendar), dropdown field, free text field, upload file field, Iframe, or yes/no field.
+Next, select the field type from the Field Type dropdown menu: fiscal code, country (with a pre-defined list of countries), date (provides a calendar), dropdown field (up to 300 elements per dropdown), free text field, upload file field, Iframe, or yes/no field.

 Add a field name to the corresponding text field.
 For the dropdown field type, insert all of the dropdown elements into the corresponding text field, pressing the New Element button after each individual element, in order to add it to the dropdown menu.

 - Mandatory Field.
 This field will be a mandatory field for a user profile.
 When this option is flagged, the user must fill in this field upon his or her next login to the platform.
 This option is not available when the selected additional field is Iframe.

 - Invisible to the User.
 This field will not be visible to the user when he or she views his or her own profile.
 Please note that this field would be invisible to Power Users as well, even if they have permission to edit the user’s profile.
 The field will only be visible to Superadmins.

 Please note that it is possible to create up to 50 user additional fields in your platform.

 Once an additional field is created, find it in the list of all additional fields.
 When you hover your mouse over the field’s row, the edit and delete icons will appear at the end of the row.
 Use the search bar at the top to search for specific fields.

 You can also organize the order of these additional fields by dragging and dropping the additional field row in the list.
 The order will be reflected in the Additional Fields tab of the User Management panel when the user is created or edited, and in the self-registration procedure.